Rich and fudgy gluten-free flourless chocolate cake (made with hazelnut meal!) with a hint of espresso and a crackling crispy top!

 Instructions

-- Preheat the oven to 350.
-Butter a 9-inch springform pan and place it on a baking tray.
+• Preheat your oven to 350 F. Butter a 9-inch springform pan then place it on top of a baking tray.

-- Melt the butter, vanilla and espresso (or espresso powder) in a saucepan then pour it over the chocolate.
-Let sit for 1-2 minutes then stir with a whisk until the mixture is smooth.
+• Place the chocolate into a medium sized mixing bowl.
+Melt the butter, vanilla and espresso in a saucepan over medium-low heat.
+As soon as the the mixture starts to simmer, pour it over the chocolate.
+Let sit for 1-2 minutes then stir with a whisk until is smooth.

-- In a separate bowl whisk together the egg yolks and 1/2c sugar.
-Whisk until the mixture becomes thick and pale then fold in the hazelnut meal followed but the melted chocolate mixture.
+• In a separate large mixing bowl whisk together the egg yolks and 1/2c sugar.
+Whisk until the mixture becomes thick and pale then fold in the hazelnut meal and salt followed by the melted chocolate mixture.

 Leave a Reply